menu icon

 Instructions

-• Adjust the oven rack to the lower middle position and then preheat to 375 degrees F. Line a 12 cup muffin pan with muffin liners.
+• Adjust the oven rack to the lower middle position, and then preheat to 375 degrees Fahrenheit.
+Line a 12 cup muffin pan with muffin liners.

-• Sift together the all-purpose flour, whole wheat flour, baking soda, and salt.
+• Sift together the 200 grams all-purpose flour, 175 grams whole wheat flour, 1 teaspoon baking soda, and ¼ teaspoon salt.

-• In the bowl of an electric mixer fitted with the paddle attachment, beat the butter, sugar and lemon zest until light and fluffy (about 3 minutes).
+• In the bowl of an electric mixer fitted with the paddle attachment, beat the 140 grams cultured unsalted butter, 100 grams evaporated cane sugar and 1 teaspoon lemon zest until light and fluffy (about 3 minutes).

 Creamed butter, sugar and lemon zest for banana muffins.

-• Mash the bananas, eggs, yogurt and lemon juice together until the mixture is uniform, and there are no lumps (a hand blender will speed this up).
+• Mash the 300 grams bananas, 2 large eggs, 1 cup plain yogurt and 1 tablespoon lemon juice together until the mixture is uniform and there are no lumps (a hand blender will speed this up).

 Beat the banana mixture in the creamed banana.